dinodtharinda/PDSA-II-Game-Project/docs/MEMORY.md

 ### Next Steps Priority

-1. Database Integration Completion (Critical) ✓ COMPLETED
+1. Database Integration Completion (Critical) ✓ IN PROGRESS
    - ✅ Finalize database models for storing game results
    - ✅ Update all game modules to use the async database methods
-   - ✅ Implement user performance tracking for each game
+   - ⏳ Implement user performance tracking for each game
-   - ✅ Create utility functions for querying performance metrics
+   - ⏳ Create utility functions for querying performance metrics

 2. End-to-End Testing (High Priority)
    - Test all game modules with the new ES Module structure